A defiant David Moyes stated "my future has not changed one bit" ahead of Manchester United's crunch clash with Olympiacos on Wednesday.

 That defeat piled more pressure on the former Everton boss, with the defending champions seventh in the table and looking almost certain to miss out on a place in next season's UEFA Champions League.

-United's fate in the competition this term rests on the second leg of their last 16 tie against Greek champions Olympiacos, who boast a two-goal advantage from the first meeting.
+United's fate in the competition this term rests on the second leg of their round-of-16 tie against Greek champions Olympiacos, who boast a two-goal advantage from the first meeting.

 Reacting to more questions about his future, Moyes insisted that he is the right man for the job and said he still has the backing of owners the Glazer family.